-VUV Analytics, Inc. (Austin, TX) announced in 2015 an analysis engine called VUV Analyze which allowed the company to introduce application specific solutions based upon the VGA-100, the world’s first vacuum ultraviolet (VUV) absorption GC detector.
-GC-VUV absorbance data is inherently three dimensional and specific to compound chemical structure, allowing some of the separation to occur at the detector.
-This means that standard analyses that previously required complex chromatographic separation can be simplified and shortened due to the ability to deconvolve overlapping spectral responses.
-VUV absorbance spectra are typically highly structured and distinct for individual compounds, yet exhibit the intuitive property of having similar features when measuring related compound classes.
+VUV Analytics, Inc. (Austin, TX) has recently announced an analysis engine called VUV Analyze which will allow the company to introduce application specific solutions based upon the VGA-100, the world’s first vacuum ultraviolet (VUV) absorption GC detector.
+GC-VUV data is inherently three dimensional, allowing some of the separation to occur at the detector.
+This means that standard analyses that have previously required complex chromatographic separation can be simplified and shortened.
+VUV absorbance spectra are typically highly structured and distinct for different molecules, yet exhibit the intuitive property of having similar features when measuring similar compound classes.

 The VUV Analyze engine implements equations and fit procedures that result in deconvolution of absorbance spectra that contain contributions from multiple species, is capable of binning and storing response contributions from each deconvolution analysis, and reporting a combined total response at the end of the analysis.
 The data processing includes a database library of VUV reference spectra, compound class information, density, approximate retention index values, relative response factors for each hydrocarbon class, and relative response factors for individually reported compounds.
 The compound class or specific compound concentrations can be reported as mass or volume percent.